DouglasSerena/ng-inputs/projects/ng-inputs/README.md

   field: {
     alignIcons: 'left', // Align is set to defautl for all icons if it doesn't get past /**
-     * os icones são definidos com o tipo que é passado no
+     * the icons are defined with the type that is passed in the
-     * input podendo fazer tipos customizados,
+     * input being able to make custom types,
-     * caso não chega * nativo do html sera alterado
+     * if not enough * native html will be changed
-     * para text
+     * to text
      */
     icons: {
       currency: {